shutingrz/bind9/PLATFORMS.md

 ### Regularly tested platforms

-As of Mar 2020, BIND 9.17 is fully supported and regularly tested on the following systems:
+As of Jun 2020, BIND 9.17 is fully supported and regularly tested on the following systems:

 * Debian 9, 10